Sustainability and mechanical aspects in endoscopy

 Sustainability Indicators for Finishing Operations

 Sustainability of manufacturing processes and abrasive machining is of high importance to production engineers.
 However, choosing and standardizing the best indicators to evaluate processes sustainability is challenging.
 There are many sustainability indicators available, but these indicators mostly focus on energy and material efficiency.
 For finishing operations, these indicators are not suitable as they often relate to the processed material removal volume, which is very small in finishing operation.
-This research project investigates more appropriate sustainability indicators for finishing operations, which are based on process performance and part quality.
+More appropriate sustainability indicators for finishing operations are based on process performance and part quality.